Great Southern Comet of 1880

 The Great Southern Comet of 1880, formally designated as C/1880 C1 in modern nomenclature, is a comet that became visible in the naked eye throughout the Southern hemisphere in February 1880.
 It is notable for being classified as a "great comet" not by its apparent magnitude, but by its prominent tail.
+The comet is believed to have passed around 110000 km from the surface of the Sun.

 Discovery and observations

 The comet had no single discoverer, or at least none is known, since all of its initial observations were not first-hand reports.
-However, it is generally agreed that the comet was first seen on the evening of February 1, 1880 in Australia and New Zealand.
+However, it is generally agreed that the comet was first seen on the evening of 1 February 1880 in Australia and New Zealand.
 The first known sighting of the comet was recorded by Henry C. Russell, the director of the Sydney Observatory, when he received a message from "a certain gentleman living in the northern part of this colony", stating that he "was surprised by a bright streak of light, stretching from the horizon towards the South Pole".